-The KitchenAid Professional helps your home kitchen feel a little more like a commercial one.
+The KitchenAid Professional makes your home kitchen feel a little more like a commercial one.
 This bowl-lift mixer boasts precision craftsmanship, one-handed operation, and enough mixing power to simulate a minor earthquake.
 The abundant power translates to dough kneading, cookie mixing, frosting whipping ascendency.
 When the mixer's work is complete, the bowl-lift makes clean-up a cinch.
-This design eliminates the hinge where the head and neck meet — as with tilt-head models — reducing the nooks and crannies where frosting and crumbs build up.
+This design eliminates the hinge where the head and neck meet — as with tilt-head models — meaning there are fewer nooks and crannies where frosting and crumbs can build up.

-The bowl-lift is very convenient, but it only has two settings: fully up or fully down.
+Though we appreciate the convenience of the bowl-lift, it only has two settings: fully up or fully down.
 If the bowl is fully up, there is a space left between the bowl and attachment.
 When mixing small batches, you must aid the machine with a spatula to incorporate ingredients that get stranded on the bottom and sides of the bowl.
 Additionally, the fixed head design often requires lowering the bowl when adding large quantities of dry ingredients.
-In reality, all mixers have problems of this sort — many to a greater degree.
-But all things considered, the problems solved by the Professional far outweigh those left unresolved.
+In reality, all mixers have these types of issues — many to a greater degree than this one.
+All things considered, the problems solved by the Professional far outweigh those left unresolved.

 Read Full Review: KitchenAid 6-Qt.
 Professional Bowl-Lift